 Philex Mining, owning directly and indirectly 100% of SMMCI and SMECI, provides the funds to SMMCI, through SMECI since 2011 and directly thereafter, for the Silangan project's expenditures since the Company's acquisition of Anglo American's interest in the Silangan Project in 2009.
-These advances, which were intended to be converted into equity, amounting to Php2.527 billion as of March 31, 2022 from Php2.327 billion as of December 31, 2021.
-In February 2015, the Company infused all outstanding advances amounting to Php7.208 billion as equity.
+These advances, which were intended to be converted into equity, amounting to Php2.885 billion as of June 30, 2022 from Php2.527 billion as of December 31, 2021.